-Next, in the screening phase, the titles and abstracts of the found articles were reviewed.
+Next, in the Screening phase, the researcher reviewed the titles and abstracts of the found articles.
 From this process, 295 articles were deemed relevant and met the inclusion criteria, while 93 articles were excluded as they did not align with the research topic.
-Subsequently, a full reading of the 295 selected articles was performed to assess eligibility.
+Subsequently, the researcher performed a full reading of the 295 selected articles to assess eligibility.
 From this stage, a total of 222 articles were excluded, with 50 articles being inaccessible, 29 articles not meeting the specified publication type, 121 articles being irrelevant as they did not discuss the potential and barriers of implementing blockchain in SCM, and 22 articles not being related to blockchain implementation in SCM.
 Following this assessment, 73 articles were deemed to meet the inclusion criteria.